Future Earth

 The project was developed in 4 months by a team of 4.
 I was the project manager, as well as one of the VR / game designers & developers.

 After deciding to create a project for impact with the theme of sustainability, we started to create a game.
-Our goal was to create a VR game that’s appealing to players without interest in sustainability, to reach a broader audience.
+Our goal was to create a VR game that appeals to players without particular interest in sustainability, to reach a broader audience.

 As the PM, I split the concept design into a list of core and bonus features.
 The core design featured a small game, where players fight rogue robots, collect their parts, and build water filtering technology that helps trees to grow.
 This core prototype was implemented within the first three months.